cylc/cylc-doc/src/user-guide/writing-suites.rst

    ``cylc check-software`` command to check your installation.

-The need for EmPy processing must be declared with a hash-bang comment as the first line of the flow.cylc file:
+The need for EmPy processing must be declared with a hash-bang comment as the first line of the :cylc:conf:`flow.cylc` file:

 .. code-block:: cylc